abhayshiravanthe/chrome-extension-typescript-react/README.md

+Use this template to create Chrome Extension using React and TyepScript.

+Webpack configured.

+Created with Create React App.

 # To test the extension

 To load your extension into Chrome, open Chrome and navigate to the Extensions page by typing `chrome://extensions` into the address bar.
 Then, click the "Load unpacked" button and select the dist directory in your project.